segmentio/topicctl/README.md

 ## Cluster access details

-Most `topicctl` functionality interacts with the cluster through Zookeeper.
+Most `topicctl` functionality interacts with the cluster through ZooKeeper.
 Currently, only the following depend on broker APIs:

 1. Group-related `get` commands: `get groups`, `get lags`, `get members`
 2. `get offsets`
+3. `reset-offsets`
-2. `tail`
+4. `tail`
-3. `apply` with topic creation
+5. `apply` with topic creation

-In the future, we may shift more functionality away from Zookeeper, but it's unlikely that we can remove the ZK access completely since many operations aren't yet supported through broker APIs.
+In the future, we may shift more functionality away from ZooKeeper, but it's unlikely that we can remove the ZK access completely since many operations aren't yet supported through broker APIs.